coq-community/manifesto/CONTRIBUTING.md

   [coq-contribs](https://github.com/coq-contribs) do not require this step.
 - We must find a volunteer to become the official maintainer.
-When packages are proposed without a volunteer maintainer, the corresponding issue will be labelled as looking for a maintainer until it finds one.
+When packages are proposed without a volunteer maintainer, the corresponding issue will be labeled as looking for a maintainer until it finds one.

 ## Contributing to a coq-community package ##